1975 Holton-Arms School senior prom

-The senior prom of the Holton-Arms School in Bethesda, Maryland for the 1974–75 school year is the only high school dance ever held at the White House.
-Held on May 31, 1975, it was generally well-received by participants.
+The senior prom of the Holton-Arms School in Bethesda, Maryland for the 1974–75 school year was held on May 31, 1975. it was generally well-received by participants.

 Background

 In 1975 Susan Ford, daughter of President Gerald Ford, was in her final year of classes at Holton-Arms School.
 At the suggestion of her classmates, she petitioned White House Chief Usher Rex Scouten that they be permitted to hold that year's senior class prom at the White House.
 The request was granted on several conditions.
 First, no expenses associated with the dance could be borne by the United States Government.
 Second, all attendees were required to provide their names, dates of birth, and Social Security numbers to the United States Secret Service a minimum of thirty days prior to the event.
 Finally, members of the band selected to perform at the prom could not have any outstanding drug charges against them.
 The cost of the dance, which totaled $1,300, was ultimately raised by members of the Holton-Arms School's senior class.